 What makes bamboo so wonderful?
 Besides its rich history and importance in Asian culture, and its commercial value for everything from textiles to construction, there are many reasons you might want bamboo growing in your yard.

-• Shade and privacy.
-Because bamboo grows so tall and so fast, it’s dense foliage can provide an excellent source shade.
-Those same characteristics also make bamboo ideal as a privacy hedge, keeping your backyard or second story windows sheltered from the eyes of a nosey neighbor.
+- Shade and privacy.
+Because bamboo grows so tall and so fast, its dense foliage can provide an excellent source of shade.
+Those same characteristics also make bamboo ideal as a privacy hedge, keeping your backyard or second-story windows sheltered from the eyes of a nosey neighbor.

-• There are plenty of superstitions about bamboo.
+- There are plenty of superstitions about bamboo.
 But everyone seems to agree that the plant has a very powerful calming property.
 Maybe it’s the smooth, rounded canes, or the sound that bamboo makes when the wind blows.
-Whatever it is, bamboo somehow creates a undeniable sense of tranquility.
+Whatever it is, bamboo somehow creates an undeniable sense of tranquility.

 The cons of planting bamboo